+A Bishop

-A Bishop Lend 12 (The following expressions were received in a recent letter from Bishop Henry D. Weaver of Logna Square, Chicago more fully the meaning of cooperation.
-He would know the deep satisfaction that come a from belong other
+(The following expressions were received in a recent letter from Bishop Henry D. Weaver of Logan Square, Chicago Stake.)

 Stake.)
 "THE OFFICE of Bishop is one of the most important avenues for service in the Church.
-It would be a wonderful thing if every priesthood member could

-Bishop Weaver helping others He would be less inclined to criticize his leaders, and more willing to serve when called.
-He would learn that the principle of the Gospel are simple in their application but full of depth and promise in the richness of the blessings they bring.

-"I am most grateful to my leavenly Father for having had this wonderful opportunity.
-I have been bounleously blessed in every way.
+It would be a wonderful thing if every priesthood member could at some time in his life be a bishhop and min-ister to the needs of his felneeds of his fel-low men.
+He would become more zealous in living the gos-pel.
+He would under stand more fully the meaning of co-operation.
+He would know the deer satiswould know the deep satisfaction that a Bishop Weaver come of room.
+Bishop Weaver come of room he would be less inclined to criticize his leaders, and more willing to serve when called.
+He would learn that the principles of the Gospel are simple in their application but full of depth and promise in the richness of the blessings they bring.
+"I am most grateful to my Heavenly Father for having had this wonderful opportunity.
+I have been bounteously blessed in every way.
 I have learned the true meaning of humility, and love, and service.
-The assurance of the truth of this great work is a gem beyond all price; and that gem I possess.
+The assurance of the truth of this great work is a gem beyond all price; and that gem beyond all price; and that gem I possess.
 I have been most graciously honored."